Skip to content

 Process

-This Process object injects an interval into the evolution process (and therefore the time-series output) at the trigger time with no required state change.
-Three properties provide options by which certain transactional server inventory behavior may be introduced.
+This Process object injects an interval into the evolution process (and therefore the time-series output) at the trigger time with no state change other than spawning a new interval.
+The trigger time must be exclusive of all other jump events.
+This jump event may only be used with SimulationType 'Optimal'.

 json